Stinger - Chapter 1

 “So, now you’re actually on the boat, what do you think?”

-His mind briefly imagined the boat floating on open water, but the vision faded almost as quickly as it came.
+In a flash of memory, he imagined the boat floating on open water, but the vision faded almost as quickly as it came.

 “You see yourself out on the lake in this?”

-“Yeah, I do.
+“I do.
 Like years ago.”
-Gar pulled his phone from his jeans pocket.
+Gar said as he pulled his phone from his pocket.
 “Can you get a picture?
 I’ll send it to Mairin, let her know I’m here.”

 “Houston, we have a problem,” Murph announced, nodding toward the lock.

 Murph followed, drawn in by the promise of discovery.
+They stood below in solemn silence as their eyes to adjusted to the dim light.

-“I’ve looked at a few Triton 28 interiors online,” Gar added, his breath lingering in the cold air.
+“I’ve looked at a few newer Triton 28 interiors online,” Gar added, his breath lingering in the cold air.
 “None of them looked like this.”

 The faint scent of turpentine and varnish lingered in the woodwork.
 Murph ran a hand over the mahogany.